luisico/gold-standard-images/README.md

 opts="-force"                     # forces overwriting of artifacts
 ```

+SHA256 checksums generated for all artifacts can be found in the artifacts directory for each provider.

 Note that, although Packer allows automated upload of images to cloud providers, this is not activated at the moment.
-See below for instructions on uploading/importing to the different providers:
+See below for instructions on uploading/importing to the different providers.

 ## Providers